 Their Multifunctional Nature

-If you opt for cheaper brands, you get the basic attachments and little else.
-Even their upgraded versions come with fewer attachments.
-This versatility is what puts the KitchenAid stand mixer in a league of its own.
+If you opt for a cheaper stand mixer, you get the basic mixing attachments and very little else.
+It is this versatility that really puts the KitchenAid stand mixer in a league of its own.

-The quality of materials used has a direct relation with the price charged.
-If your stand mixer has a plastic body, it will be cheaper than one made with polished aluminum or solid aluminum.
+Like everything, the quality of the materials will ultimately have a direct relation to the final price.
+If your stand mixer has a plastic body, then it will inevitably be cheaper (and less robust) than a solid metal one.

 Superior Motor Power